Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Just because Excel and Sheets are flexible enough to handle the highly-customized nature of top-line planning doesn’t mean they’re the best tools for the job.

-The amount of time and effort you have to put into pulling data from source systems, updating complex webs of financial assumptions, and revising models based on ad hoc requests takes away from the strategic work you should be spending more time on.
+The amount of time and effort you have to put into pulling data from source systems, updating complex webs of financial assumptions, and revising models based on ad hoc requests takes away from the business strategy you should be spending more time on.

 Mosaic’s Topline Planner gives finance teams a blend of both worlds — the flexibility of spreadsheets with the real-time data necessary to plan at the pace of a high-growth company.
 Our new Topline Planner enables you to quickly build and maintain custom revenue forecasts using elements that are unique to your business.
 The cloud-based grid combines on-demand metrics with intuitive formulas to create a seamless modeling experience.